World News | US: 2 Million Hindus Key Voting Bloc in Swing States, Says Congressman Krishnamoorthi | LatestLY

 Washington, Sep 4 (PTI) The two million Hindus in the United States are a vital and key voting bloc in several swing states this presidential elections, Indian American Congressman Raja Krishnamoorthi said as he told fellow community members that it was their dharma to exercise their franchise.

-In his virtual key note address at the formal launch of the 'Hindu Americans for Biden', Krishnamoorthi, who is the three-time Democratic Congressman from Illinois, urged his community members to vote for Democratic presidential candidate Joe Biden and his Indian American running mate Kamala Harris on November 3.
+In his virtual keynote address at the formal launch of the 'Hindu Americans for Biden', Krishnamoorthi, who is the three-time Democratic Congressman from Illinois, urged community members to vote for Democratic presidential candidate Joe Biden and his Indian American running mate Kamala Harris on November 3.

 “I feel it is so important to elect Joe Biden because of a Hindu value 'Vasudhaiva Kutumbakam' (entire world is a family) a core tenant of Hindus - we believe in treating everyone with dignity and respect,” he said.